zzxwill/odps/intl.en-US/User Guide/External table/Unstructured data exported to OSS.md

     ...
     ```

-    You can see, through the oss-odps-test specified in the previous location, this OSS A 'was generated under the maid folder under the bucket '.odps 'folder, which will have some '. tsv' file, and '. meta 'file.
+    The folder tsv\_output\_folder under the OSS bucket oss-odps-test specified by LOCATION contains the .odps folder which includes some .tsv files and a .meta file.
 Similar file structures are specific to MaxCompute's output to OSS:

-    -   USE insert into/Overwrite for an OSS address via MaxCompute The External table will do the output operation, all data will be under the specified location '. the ODPS 'folder is generated.
+    -   When you use MaxCompute to execute INSERT INTO/OVERWRITE on an external table and write to an OSS address, all of the data is writen to a .odps folder in the specified LOCATION.
     -   The .meta file in the .odps folder is an extra macro data file written by MaxCompute to record the valid data in the current folder.
 Typically, if the INSERT operation is successful, all the data in the current folder is valid.
 The macro data only needs to be parsed when a job fails.
-For insert, even if the job fails in the middle or is killed.
-The overwrite operation will run one more success.
+If an operation fails midway or is killed, you can simply re-execute the INSERT OVERWRITE statement.
     -   If it is a partition table, A corresponding partition sub-directory is generated based on the partition value specified by the insert statement under the fig folder and then the partition sub-directory inside is '.odps 'folder.
 For example, `test/tsv_output_folder/first-level partition name = partition value/.odps/20170113224724561g9m6csz7/M1_2_0-0.tsv`.
-    For the TSV/CSV storagehandler processing built in by MaxCompute, the number of files generated is corresponding to the corresponding SQL Stage has the same degree of concurrency.
+    For the TSV/CSV storagehandler processing built in by MaxCompute, the number of files generated is corresponding to the corresponding SQL

-    If `INSER OVERWITE ...
-Select...
-From ... ;`The operation of the source data table \(FIG\) There are 1000 mapper allocated on, and a total of 1000 TSV/CSV files will be generated.
+    If the `INSER OVERWITE ...
+SELECT ...
+FROM ... ;`operation allocates 1000 mappers on the source data table \(from\_tablename\), 1000 TSV/CSV files will be generated.

 ## Output to OSS via custom storagehandler {#section_tbq_44b_wdb .section}

-In addition to using the built-in storagehandler to implement the output TSV/CSV common text format on the OSS, the MaxCompute unstructured framework provides a general-purpose SDK that supports external output of custom data format files.
+In addition to using the built-in StorageHandler to implement the output TSV/CSV common text format on the OSS, the MaxCompute unstructured framework provides a general-purpose SDK that supports external output of custom data format files.

-As well as the built-in storagehandler, you need to "Create an External table" before "passing an insert on an external table" The operation implements the output of data to OSS ".
-The difference is that when creating an external table, stored by is a storagehandler that needs to be specified as a custom.
+As well as the built-in StorageHandler, you need to "Create an External TABLE" And then output data to OSS through INSERT operation of External Table.
+The difference is that when creating external tables, STORED BY is required to specify custom StorageHandler.

-**Note:** The MaxCompute unstructured framework describes the processing of a variety of data storage formats through an interface called storagehandler.
-Specifically, the storagehandler acts as a Wrapper class, lets you specify a custom expractor \(for Data Reading, parsing, processing, etc\) And outputer \(for data processing and output, etc \).
-Custom storagehandler should inherit To implement the interface and the interface.
+**Note:** The MaxCompute unstructured framework describes the processing of varieties of data storage formats through an interface called StorageHandler.
+Specifically, the StorageHandler acts as a Wrapper class, allowing you to specify a custom Exatractor\(for data reading, parsing, processing, etc\) And Outputer\(for data processing and output, etc \).
+Custom StorageHandler should inherit Odps StorageHandler and implement getExtractorClass and getOutputerClass interfaces.

-Next we use custom Extractor [access in accessing OSS unstructured data](intl.en-US/User Guide/Handle-Unstructured-data/Access OSS data.md) to show how MaxComputer can customize StorageHandler Output the data to the TXT file of the OSS, with '|' as the column separator, take '\\ n' as a line break.
+Next, we use the example of [Access OSS data](intl.en-US/User Guide/External table/Accessing OSS unstructured data.md).
+OSS unstructured data of "Custom Extractor accesses OSS", to show how MaxCompute can output data to OSS txt file by customizing StorageHandler, and use'|'as column delimiter and'\\ n' as line breaker.

-**Note:** [MaxCompute After the studio](../../../../intl.en-US/Tools and Downloads/MaxCompute Studio/What is Studio.md)is configured with [MaxCompute Java module](../../../../intl.en-US/Tools and Downloads/MaxCompute Studio/Developing Java/Create MaxCompute Java Module.md), you can see the corresponding sample code in examples.
+**Note:** [After the MaxCompute Studio](../../../../intl.en-US/Tools and Downloads/MaxCompute Studio/What is Studio.md)is configured with [MaxCompute Java module](../../../../intl.en-US/Tools and Downloads/MaxCompute Studio/Developing Java/Create MaxCompute Java Module.md), you can see the corresponding sample code in examples.
 Or click [here](https://github.com/aliyun/aliyun-odps-java-sdk/tree/master/odps-sdk-impl/odps-udf-example/src/main/java/com/aliyun/odps/udf/example/text) to see the complete code.

--   **Define outputer**
+-   Define Outputer

     Both output logic must implement the outputer interface: